mads-swaps/mads-swaps.github.io/index.md

 # Statistical Arbitrage
 ## What is Statistical Arbitrage
 Statistical Arbitrage, also known as stat arb, refers to trading strategies that use statistical techniques to profit from patterns between financial instruments.
 Gerry Bamberger developed the first arbitrage strategy using pairs trading at Morgan Stanley in the 1980s.
 There are multiple types of Statistical Arbitrage.
 Market Neutral Arbitrage, Cross Asset Arbitrage, and Cross Market Arbitrage are most commonly used.
-Since the focus is on the cryptocurrency spot market and the product type is similar to vanilla FX without other underlyings, Market Neutral Arbitrage is the natural choice for building a portfolio with multiple bitcoin pairs.
+Since the focus is on the cryptocurrency spot market and the product type is similar to vanilla FX without other underlying, Market Neutral Arbitrage is the natural choice for building a portfolio with multiple bitcoin pairs.
 As its name suggests, the returns of Market Neutral Arbitrage strategy are not affected by the market's price movement.
 Hence, it is market-neutral with a beta of zero.

 ## Mean Reversion Strategy and Pairs Trading
 Statistical Arbitrage strategy uses mean reversion principle to take advantage of the price inefficiencies between a group of securities.
 For instance, if there is a pair of instruments that share similar fundamentals and belong to the same sectors, even though in the short term the price may fluctuate, it is expected that these instruments behave similarly and the ratio or spread of such instruments to remain constant.
 Based on the mean reversion principle, if one instrument outperforms the other, it is temporary and will converge to the normal level in time.
 Pairs trading can be executed to buy the underperforming instrument and sell the outperforming instrument.

 ## Cointegration
 To develop mathematical models that best describe the data, time series analysis is performed.
 Such analysis usually involves methods like ordinary least squares with a key assumption that the statistical properties of the time series such as variances and means are constant.
 Non-stationary time series (or unit root variables) fail to meet this assumption.
-Therefore, these time series need to be analyzed with a different method called **cointegration**.
+Therefore, these time series need to be analysed with a different method called **cointegration**.
 More formally, the series *X_t* and *Y_t* are cointegrated if there exists a linear combination of them which is *stationary* i.e:

 ![ff00.png](images/ff00.png) ,where *epsilon_t* is a *stationary* time series.

 ## Test for Cointegration
-Intuitively, some linear combination of the time series removes most of the auto-covarance and is mostly white noise, which is useful for pairs trading.
+Intuitively, some linear combination of the time series removes most of the auto-covariance and is mostly white noise, which is useful for pairs trading.
 Since the linear combination of prices of different assets is white noise, this relationship is expected to mean revert and trade can be executed accordingly.

 In the case of pairs trading, the linear combination is expressed in terms of spread: